GetDutchie/brick/docs/graphql/query.md

 ## `where:`

 Values supplied to `where:` are transformed into variables sent with queries and subscriptions.
-Variables autopopulated from `Query(where:)` are overriden by - not mixed with - `providerArgs: {'variables'}`
+Variables autopopulated from `Query(where:)` are overriden by - not mixed with - `providerArgs: {'variables'}`.

 ```dart
 Query(where: [